gufushan/cms/resources/md/function.md

 Function Name is not part of Function, it's a Reference to Function
 Function can not contains itself, but can contains a reference of itself

+### Parameter:
+A symbol which will bind to independent variable

+Variadic Parameter:
+A symbol which will bind to multiple independent variable (combine multiple independent variable via collection then bind symbol to collection)

 Parameter order best practice:

 * parameter for missing process comes first